dci-j23-e02/texts-1-exercises-TerissaGwendjo/README.md

 ### Exercise 3:
 **Scenario :**
 "Lucas is a game developer.
 He is developing a fantasy game where the hero has to cross several bridges.
 But the twist is, some bridges are broken.
-A bridge is represented as a String where '#' character is a safe part and any space (' ') is a broken part.
+A bridge is represented as a StringClass where '#' character is a safe part and any space (' ') is a broken part.
 Can you help Lucas to write a function which validates whether a bridge is safe to walk on?"

 **Instructions:**
 1. You need to write a Java program that takes a string as an input where '#' character represents a safe part of the bridge and ' ' represents a broken part.